canlasss/Blog/README.md

 #### Why is it an important tool in web development?

 JAMStack is aimed toward better performance, higher security, and better developer experience.
+Easier to work it, doesn't rely on a web server to function.

+#### How can a web developer use the JAMStack?

+Designed to make the web faster when creating websites and apps.

 #### What tools did you use to bring up your blog?